NVIDIA-Merlin/NVTabular/HowItWorks.md

 Multi-GPU Support
 -----------------------

-Multi-GPU support is planned through Dask-cudf and Dask which allows for the easy parallelization of operations across multiple GPUs.
-To use multi-gpu NVTabular specify the devices you want to leverage in the creation of the workflow.
+The next release will have multi-GPU support using Dask-cudf and Dask, and will allow for easy parallelization of operations across multiple GPUs.

 CPU Support
 ------------